kriveramedina/kriveramedina/README.md

 This page is a collection of my technical writing samples and other projects using GitHub.

 ## :raising_hand_woman:	 About Me
 I'm a writer based in Vancouver with over two years of experience in content writing, journalism and editing.
 I have written extensively on the world of entertainment, music, lifestyle and culture.
+I've also created eBooks in InDesign and designed logos in Illustrator.

 While I've loved the work I've done as a content writer, I've found myself drawn to the world of technical writing, as I've always had a natural fascination for translating concepts into easy-to-understand language.
 I've also always been up-to-date with technological advancements, and enjoy taking the time to learn about new technologies in my spare time.